 Angela Sigley Grossman is an Assistant Professor of Dance at DeSales University.
-She holds an M.F.A. degree in dance performance and choreography from Temple University and a B.A. degree in dance as a magna cum laude graduate of DeSales University.
-Angela has presented choreographic work at Temple University, St. Gregory's University, DeSales University, the American College Dance Association, and in the Philadelphia Fringe Festival, and has performed for various local and nationally known independent choreographers.
-Angela has also designed lighting for dance performances in the Philadelphia area.
-Previously, she has taught at Temple University and the Lehigh Valley Charter High School for the Performing Arts.
+She holds an MFA degree in dance performance and choreography from Temple University and a BA degree in dance as a magna cum laude graduate of DeSales University.
+Angela has presented choreographic work at Temple University, St. Gregory's University, DeSales University, the American College Dance Association, the Philadelphia Fringe Festival, and the Baltimore Dance Invitational, and has performed for various local and nationally known independent choreographers.
+She is on the Board of Directors for Arts Academy Elementary Charter School in Allentown and has also designed lighting for dance performances in the Philadelphia area.
+Previously, Angela has taught at Temple University and the Lehigh Valley Charter High School for the Performing Arts.